What Are The Reserves Used For?

 Land is scarce in Singapore, and it is our main natural resource.
 It is thus protected as part of the reserves.

-Past Reserves are used to fund land-related projects such as land reclamation and the creation of underground space2 like the Jurong Rock Cavern as well as land acquisition projects like Selective En-bloc Redevelopment Scheme (SERS)3.
-This is a conversion of Past Reserves from one form (financial assets) to another (State land).
-The land and space that is created or acquired forms part of our State land holdings and is protected as Past Reserves.
-Further, when such land or space is subsequently sold, the proceeds accrue fully to Past Reserves.
-There is thus no draw on Past Reserves.
+Our Past Reserves are used to fund land-related projects such as land reclamation and the creation of underground space2 like the Jurong Rock Cavern as well as specific land acquisition projects like Selective En-bloc Redevelopment Scheme (SERS)3.
+This is a form of asset conversion, from a financial asset to a physical asset.
+The land created or acquired forms part of our State land holdings and is protected as Past Reserves.
+Further, when such land is subsequently sold, the proceeds accrue fully to Past Reserves to ensure that there is no draw on Past Reserves.

 Spending from Land Sale Proceeds